ibm-cloud-docs/messages-for-rabbitmq/learn-performance.md

 ## Quorum Queues
 {: #quorum-queues}

 Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
 Using quorum queues impacts performance; it needs more memory and disk space for the WAL that it uses to maintain state for operations.
 It also needs more disk I/O as it persists all data on disk.
-If you have implemented quorum queues, or are considering them, the RabbitMQ documentation has a good write up of their affect on both [resource use](https://www.rabbitmq.com/quorum-queues.html#resource-use) and [performance](https://www.rabbitmq.com/quorum-queues.html#performance).
+If you have implemented quorum queues, or are considering them, the RabbitMQ documentation has a good write up of their effect on both [resource use](https://www.rabbitmq.com/quorum-queues.html#resource-use) and [performance](https://www.rabbitmq.com/quorum-queues.html#performance).

 ## RabbitMQ Alarm Monitoring
 {: #alarm-monitoring}